jpettersson/lingon-plugin-template/README.md

-This is a reference for how to create an Orangejuice plugin.
+This is a reference for how to create an Lingon plugin.

 # My Plugin